scalessio/frontend_spectdemo/README.md

 # Run backend

-To run the backend, follow these steps:
+To run the backend toy demo, follow these steps:

 1. Download the Docker container from the Docker Hub by running the following command in your terminal: